emnify/product-docs/docs/portal/organization/subscription.md

 ## Choose a plan

-Visit your [**Subscription**](https://portal.emnify.com/organisation-settings/subscription) page to compare the differences in features, services, and pricing between the plans:
+Go to [**Subscription**](https://portal.emnify.com/organisation-settings/subscription) to compare the differences in features, services, and pricing between the plans:

 - Standard (Select **Upgrade**)
 - Plus (Select **Contact Us**)